 The American Kestrel (Falco sparverius) is the smallest and most common falcon in North America; length 22-31 cm., wingspan 51-64 cm., adult weight 80-165 grams.
 Kestrels feed largely on voles, mice, grubs, grasshoppers, various other insects, small birds, snakes, bats, lizards, and squirrels.

-Three to seven eggs (typically four or five) are laid approximately 24–72 hours apart.
-The Kestrels will not be on the eggs constantly.
-Mostly Female and she will partially incubate to try to make the eggs hatch as close together as possible.
-Full incubation starts after all eggs are laid.
+3 to 7 eggs (typically 4 to 5) are laid approximately 24 to 72 hours apart.
+The female or male may incubate the eggs briefly during the laying period.
+Full incubation begins after all eggs are laid.
 In about 30 days the eggs begin to hatch.
-The chicks typically fledge (leave the nest box) at about 30 days, although we have witnessed sooner.
+The chicks typically fledge (leave the nest) at about 30 days.

 The BELOW PHOTOS will help you determine which sex is currently on the eggs.

 BELOW: A few shots of young AMERICAN KESTREL FALCONS .

 Nu-Sun Cinema is helping research the American Kestrel by logging all of our Kestrel’s movements in and around our 2 nest boxes.

 FEMALE in nest box at night MALE in nest box at night

 LEFT Female at nest box door.
 RIGHT Male at nest box door.